Site last updated: Tuesday, June 30, 2026

 Bald eagle rescued on Thanksgiving released in state game lands

-A rehabilitated bald eagle took flight Thursday, April 9, to the delight of many eagle enthusiasts after being rescued in Butler County and undergoing five months of TLC.
+PLAIN GROVE TWP, Lawrence County — A rehabilitated bald eagle took flight Thursday to the delight of many eagle enthusiasts after being rescued in Butler County and undergoing five months of care.

-The young adult male eagle was released during the afternoon in State Game Lands 151 in Lawrence County.
+The young adult male eagle was released during the afternoon at State Game Lands 151.
 It was found on Thanksgiving on Bill Elliott’s property along New Castle Road near Slippery Rock.

-Elliott said his son and grandson found it stuck in a fence while taking a Thanksgiving walk.
-Instead of risking harming the bird further trying to rescue it themselves, they called the state game commission, who called Tamarack Wildlife Center in Crawford County.
+Elliott said his son and grandson found the bird stuck in a fence while taking a walk.
+Instead of risking harming him further trying to rescue it themselves, they called the state game commission, which called Tamarack Wildlife Center in Crawford County.

 “It takes someone to notice a problem and make a call,” said Carol Holmgren, the center’s executive director and a licensed rehabilitation specialist.